Religion in the Republic of the Congo: Overview

-According to the Association of Religion Data Archives, 52.9% is Catholic, 35.6% is Protestant (10.6% Pentecostal, 16.7% other Protestants, and 8.3% other and unknown Christian), 4.7% practice Ethnoreligions (Animism, Shamanism), 2.3% are members of other religions, 3.0% is not affiliated with any religion, and 1.4% do not know.

 Most Muslim workers in urban centers are immigrants from West Africa and Lebanon, with some also from North Africa.
 The West African immigrants arrived mostly from Mali, Benin, Togo, Mauritania, and Senegal.
 The Lebanese are primarily Sunni Muslims.
-There are also 6,000 followers of the Ahmadiyya school of Islam in the country.

-A small minority of Christians practice Kimbanguism, a syncretistic movement that originated in the neighboring Democratic Republic of the Congo.
+A small minority practice Kimbanguism, a syncretistic movement that originated in the neighboring Democratic Republic of the Congo.
 While retaining many elements of Christianity, Kimbanguism also recognizes its founder (Simon Kimbangu) as a prophet and incorporates African traditional beliefs, such as ancestor worship.

+Tenrikyo

+A community of Tenrikyo followers exists in Brazzaville.

+During the 1960s, Tenrikyo, a Japanese religion, was introduced to the Republic of the Congo.
+Alphonse Nsonga and his brother became the first Congolese, and African, Tenrikyo converts in 1962.
+Alphonse Nsonga later became the head minister of Africa's first Tenrikyo church, the Tenrikyo Congo Brazzaville Church, on April 26, 1975.

+Freedom of religion

+In 2023, the country scored 3 out of 4 for religious freedom.
+Though religions mostly act with freedom in the country at present, the government's attempt to implement socialist reforms in the 1970s led to the nationalisation of many religious institutions, such as schools, as well as restrictions on religious activities.
+This is a reality from which the Catholic Church, for example, has not yet fully recovered, operating a lower proportion of schools (10%) than in neighbouring countries.